 Pug Dog Breed Pictures

 Pug Dog Breed Information, Pictures, Characteristics & Facts – DogTime

-Height: 10 inches to 1 foot, 2 inches tall at the shoulder
+Height:10 to 14 inches tall at the shoulder

 The Pug's comical face, with deep wrinkles around big, dark eyes and a flat round face, can't help but make you smile.
 It is believed that the Pug's name comes from the Latin word for "fist" because his face resembles a human fist.

 Pugs are clowns at heart, but they carry themselves with dignity.
 Pugs are playful dogs, ready and able for games, but they are also lovers, and must be close to their humans.
 Pugs love to be the center of attention, and are heartsick if ignored.